rutuja-patil24/CMPE-297-Special-Topics/A)_1)Prototypes to Agents with ADK/README.md

-# A) 1)  Renovation Proposal Agent using Google ADK
+# Renovation Proposal Agent using Google ADK

 This project is a **Renovation Proposal Generation Agent** built using the **Google Agent Development Kit (ADK)** and **Gemini AI**.
 The agent accepts natural language renovation requests from users, generates a **professional proposal document**, converts it into a **PDF**, and uploads it automatically to **Google Cloud Storage (GCS)**.